elliotberdy/screenshot-api/README.md

 - displaying the screenshot once it has been received
 - loading signs on the buttons showing that the screenshot was on its way (the API has to wait for the page to load which takes some time)
 - code box that displays the API response
+- error handling - if the user inputs an invalid URL or if the API returns an error, the web app displays an error icon

 The web app hasn't been fully optimized for every screen size, although I believe it looks good on a normal laptop screen and looks good enough on mobile screens and larger screens.
 This could be an area of improvement in the future though.